Boil Water Notice

 On very rare occasions, the Laurens CPW has to issue a boil water advisory or notice.
 We issue these after an event that may have allowed harmful bacteria or other organisms in the water system.
 These events may be pressure loss over a large area or a water main break.

-For more information on boil water events, check out DHEC's information page.
+For more information on boil water events, visit the SC Department of Environmental Services website.